Jings1017/Line_Chatbot/README.md

 		* Reply: the buttons named "coffee", "tea"

 	* Input: "movie"
-		* Reply: the list of latest movie by web crawler
+		* Reply: the list of latest movie by web crawler, and give an question.
-		* Answer the question in reply (yes/no) , and the chatbot will show you a sticker , after then go back

 	* Input: "location"
 		* Reply: the buttons named "NCKU CSIE", "Tainan Station", "THSR Tainan Station"

-		* choose which location you wanna know , and then show you the location and go back
+* food

-	* Input: "breakfast", "lunch", "dinner", "coffee", "tea"
+	* Input: "breakfast", "lunch", "dinner"
 		* Reply: recommend something for you
 		* Type "exit" , if you wanna go back

+* drink
+	* Input: "coffee", "tea"
+		* Reply: recommend something for you
+		* Type "exit" , if you wanna go back

+* movie
+	* Input: "yes", "no"
+		* Reply: a sticker in random

+* location
+	* Input: "NCKU CSIE", "Tainan Station", "THSR Tainan Station"
+		* Reply: the information of the place you choose

 ## Deploy
 Setting to deploy webhooks on Heroku.